Miladin Vujošević

-Miladin Vujošević (born 18 December 1996) is a Montenegrin footballer who last played plays as a forward for the 2.
-Liga club FK Dubnica nad Váhom.
+Miladin Vujošević (born 18 December 1996) is a Montenegrin footballer who last played plays as a forward for Jedinstvo.

 Career

 FK Jagodina

 Vujošević is the alumni of the youth teams of Jagodina Tabane.
 He was a part of the squad in its, so-far, sole campaign in continental competitions, when the club was featured in 2014–15 UEFA Europa League qualifiers, when the club had failed to pass through CFR Cluj.

 Slovak lower divisions

 In February 2017, Vujošević had joined Fiľakovo and after half-season he had transferred to Rimavská Sobota, scoring a total of 34 goals in the calendar year's league fixtures.
 His story was noted by regional and national media, particularly as prior to becoming a professional footballers, he had to spend a year working as a waiter.

 Despite only playing the first half of 2017–18 3.
 Liga Stred (Central), before a move to Dubnica nad Váhom in the 2.
 Liga, Vujošević managed to score 23 goals and completed the season as the second best scoring player.